 Our commercial success depends in part on our ability to obtain and maintain proprietary or intellectual property protection for our designs and technology.
 Our policy is to protect our proprietary and intellectual property position by, in addition to filing patent applications in various jurisdictions related to our proprietary technology, relying on trade secrets, know-how and continuing technological innovation.
-Although we take steps to protect our proprietary information and trade secrets, including through contractual means with our employees and consultants, third parties may independently develop substantially equivalent proprietary information and technology.
+Although we take steps to protect our proprietary information and trade secrets, including through contractual means with our employees and consultants, third parties may independently develop substantially equivalent proprietary information and techniques or otherwise gain access to our trade secrets or disclose our technology.
 Thus, we may not be able to meaningfully protect our trade secrets.
 To protect our rights in these areas, it is our policy to require our employees, consultants, advisors and collaborators to enter into confidentiality agreements.
 However, such confidentiality agreements may be breached, and we may not have adequate remedies for any such breach.
 While we have attempted to protect the unpatented proprietary technology that we develop or acquire, and will continue to protect future proprietary technology through patents, copyrights and trade secrets, we believe that our success will depend, to a large extent, upon continued innovation and technological expertise.
 For more comprehensive discussion of the risks related to our intellectual property, please see "Risk Factors - Risks Related to Our Intellectual Property."

 We use trademarks on some of our batteries and believe that having distinctive trademarks is an important factor in marketing our batteries.
-We have registered in the PRC, the U.S. and internationally our Microvast mark (including the Microvast logo) and our other trademarks, include the LpTO, LpCO and Clean City Transit marks.
+We have registered in the PRC, the United States and internationally our Microvast mark (including the Microvast logo) and our other trademarks, include the LpTO, LpCO and Clean City Transit marks.